180172/Web_Pages_Configuration/README.md

     CustomLog logs/dummy-host.example.com-access_log common
 </VirtualHost>
 ```
-* In first line add your server IP adress
+* In the first line, add your server's IP address.
-* In secondline add your server hostname
+* In the second line, add your server hostname.
-* Since we are using HTTP based websever all the resource required for the webserver will be stored in /var/www/html file
+* Since we are using an HTTP-based webserver, all the resources required for the webserver will be stored in the /var/www/html file.
-* Server name should be same as hostname
+* The server name and hostname must be the same.
 EX:
 ```bash
 <VirtualHost 192.168.119.200:80>